 Potential remedies The updated TIES data set offers a potential remedy to the problems associated with the rare event logit.
 Its data provides information about the use of threats of economic sanctions and their actual imposition.
-23 Due to the temporal relation between the two, as threats come before imposition, the observed threats-only can be used as a counterfactual observation in this sample.
+Due to the temporal relation between the two, as threats come before imposition, the observed threats-only can be used as a counterfactual observation in this sample.
 Since, in the TIES data set, the coders could observe a public threat for 75 per cent of the cases (1,053 of 1,412), the dependent variable becomes imposition of sanctions (escalation from a threat to an economic sanction), and I can conduct the analysis with a logistic regression.
-Besides, the argument that threats-only offer a counterfactual for imposed sanctions has been acknowledged in the literature on economic sanctions (Drezner, 2003; Smith, 1995; Eaton and Engers, 1999; Lacy and Niou, 2004) and war (Schultz, 1999).
-The use of threats as counterfactuals is also relevant from the perspective of the mechanism potentially underlying economic peace: the higher propensity of success experienced by democracies at the threat stage in an interstate conflict, as suggested in the crisis bargaining literature (Schultz, 1999; Whang et al., 2013).
+Besides, the argument that threats-only offer a counterfactual for imposed sanctions has been acknowledged in the literature on economic sanctions (Drezner, 2003; Smith, 1995; Eaton and Engers, 1999; Lacy and Niou, 2004) and war (Schultz, 1999), and is present in the recent empirical work too (Schmid et al., 2021; Walentek et al., 2021).
+The use of threats as counterfactuals is also relevant from the perspective of the mechanism potentially underlying economic peace: the higher propensity of success experienced by democracies at the threat stage in an interstate conflict, as suggested in the crisis bargaining literature (Schultz, 1999; Whang et al., 2013; Walentek et al., 2021).